 Guideline planning for shore power supply – how we succeed

 The guideline planning, coordinated by viadonau, covers the technical specification of shore power units, cost-efficiency studies as well as the development of a primarily organisational concept (incl. access and charging system).
-The guideline planning shall ensure a consistent and clear shore power system along the Austrian Danube and serve as a foundation for the subsequent implementation and operation of shore power units.

 An ambitious schedule